onyx-and-iris/vban-cmd-python/README.md

 You may load config files in TOML format.
 Three example configs have been included with the package.
 Remember to save current settings before loading a user config.
-To set one you may do:
+To load one you may do:

 ```python
 import vban_cmd